dora-metrics/pelorus/tests/README.md

 oc create secret generic pelorus-test-login --from-file=login.json
 ```

+NOTE: the tests assume that the user has logged into prometheus and grafana once with the user and accepted the oauth permissions.
+The tests will fail without this.

 Then run the run_test.sh script in this directory.
 This will deploy a job to the cluster that will run the selenium tests.

 ## Creating tests